 Skip to Content

-Hiking Near San Francisco | The 15 Best Hikes Near San Francisco
+The 15 Best Hikes Near San Francisco

-Hiking Near San Francisco | The 15 Best Hikes Near San Francisco
+The 15 Best Hikes Near San Francisco

 The natural beauty of the San Francisco Bay has attracted hikers and other outdoor enthusiasts for as long as anyone can remember.
 Whether looking for a physical challenge or a vantage point for sweeping views, hiking in the San Francisco Bay Area is filled with rewards.
 Lace up those hiking boots and grab your Hydroflask, its time get up to speed on the best hikes near San Francisco.

-Preparation for Hiking in San Francisco
+Tips for Hiking in San Francisco

-Best Hikes around the San Francisco Bay
+Best Hikes Near San Francisco

-Hiking in the San Francisco Bay Area | Photo by Flickr/Alejandro De La Cruz
+Hiking in the San Francisco Bay Area, Flickr/Alejandro De La Cruz

 1. Wear Layers